rolspace/blazor-football-scoreboard/src/Hosts/Blazor/README.md

 ### Application settings

-Running via the dotnet CLI, the startup will set the the **ASPNETCORE_ENVIRONMENT** to *Localhost* and use the [appsettings.Localhost.json](/src/Hosts/Blazor/wwwroot/appsettings.Localhost.json) configuration file.
+Running via the dotnet CLI, the startup will set the **ASPNETCORE_ENVIRONMENT** to *Localhost* and use the [appsettings.Localhost.json](/src/Hosts/Blazor/wwwroot/appsettings.Localhost.json) configuration file.

 The keys required for the application settings are the following:
-- **Hub:HubUrl**: URL for the Signal Hub, this hub is provided by the Football.Api application.
+- **Hub:HubUrl**: URL for the SignalR Hub, this hub is provided by the Football.Api application.
 - **Api:ApiBaseUrl**: Base URL for the HTTP API, this API is provided by the Football.Api application.

 ### Launch the application